Ayah-AQ/Movies-Library/README.md

 - The '/' Home page rout
 - The '/favorite' route
 - The app has an error handling route for status 500 and 404

+- # New

+- The '/trending' is trending movie rout
+- The '/search' is the search rout to use it go to following url: 'https://api.themoviedb.org/3/search/company?api_key=${apiKey}&query=${searchQuery}' // replace apiKey with yours and searchQuery with movie name.
+  - The '/genreHandler' is the genre rout to use it go to following url: 'h<https://api.themoviedb.org/3/genre/movie/list?api_key=${apiKey}&language=en-US>' // replace apiKey with yours
+- The '/upComingMovieHandler' is the upComingMovie rout to use it go to following url: 'https://api.themoviedb.org/3/movie/upcoming?api_key=${apiKey}&language=en-US&page=1' // replace apiKey with yours